c0dedbear/M4Bot-support/terms.md

 ## 13. Contact

-For questions about these Terms, please contact us through the Mac App Store support page.
+For questions about these Terms, please contact us at codedbear@icloud.com or through the Mac App Store support page.

 ---